 What are “free radicals”?
 Any molecule that contains an unpaired electron is a free radical.
 Free radicals are unstable and will extract electrons from other biological molecules, which generates more free radicals.
 Free radicals are produced in many different ways including normal metabolic processes, exposure to ultraviolet radiation from the sun, nuclear radiation, air pollution, and from the breakdown in the body of rancid (spoiled) fats.
 Free radicals have been implicated in aging, cancer, cardiovascular disease, and other kinds of damage to the body.
 Antioxidants fight free radicals and we need to get them into our diets on a daily basis.
 Add oregano to your soups, salads, and stews for strong immunity!

 The whole process may be compared to a rusty old car.
 When oxygen and moisture work together to attack metal, rust is an obvious result.
 Once it starts, a little rust leads to more rust.
 It takes a lot of manpower with a steel brush to remove it.
-Free radicals are like rust – they are destroyers.
+Free radicals are like rust – they work to destroy healthy cells and tissue.
 Antioxidants are like little power-houses working around the clock to gather up and remove harmful free radicals from the body.

 Oregano essential oil is an effective antibacterial agent that can even kill resistant staphylococcus bacteria.
 Oregano essential oil is very effective when used in aromatherapy to calm the nerves and reduce stress.
 Use powerful oregano essential oil with extreme care, always diluting with carrier oil before applying to the body.